Torsion of the Khovanov homology: Introduction

 \subsection{Acknowledgements}

 The author is deeply grateful to Norbert A'Campo and Oleg Viro for numerous fruitful discussions.
 He is also thankful to Mikhail Khovanov for many helpful comments and for suggesting an easier proof of Theorem~\ref{thm:Z2-exact}.
+Finally, the author is indebted to Jozef Przytycki for his insistence that this paper is finished and published.